-Sta ite Significai nt Developments B11 The Community Communications Strategy addresses this in section a) identify peo phases; ple to be consulted during the design and construction ■ Section 3 b) ) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; ■ Section 4.2 c) set out prod edures and mechanisms: ■ Section 6 i. through which the community can discuss or provide feedback to the Applicant; through ii. which the Applicant will respond to enquiries or feedback from the community; iii. for complaints handling, including details of how to enquire about the development or to make a complaint and response timeframes; and iv. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation. d) include any specific requirements about traffic, noise and vibration, visual impacts, amenity, flora and fauna, soil and water, contamination and heritage. ■ Section 4.2
+Sta State Significant Developments 24461956 The Community Communications Strategy addresses this in section a) identify people to be consulted during the design and construction phases; ■ Section 3 b) set out procedures and mechanisms for the regular distribution of accessible information about or relevant to the development; ■ Section 4 c) provide for the formation of community-based forums, if required, that focus on key environmental management issues for the development; ■ Section 4 d) set out proc edures and mechanisms: ■ Section 6 i. through which the community can discuss or provide feedback to the Applicant; ii. through which the Applicant will respond to enquiries or feedback from the community; iii. to resolve any issues and mediate any disputes that may arise in relation to construction and operation of the development, including disputes regarding rectification or compensation.